Water supply and sanitation in Yemen: Urban areas

-The accepted norm for cost recovery by the entities in charge of urban water supply and sanitation in Yemen is for the tariff to be set such that the operation and maintenance costs are recovered at the least, with the government and donors financing investments.
-However, in some cases, such as Sana’a, credits by international donors are on-lent to the utility.
-A few utilities have been able to achieve full cost recovery.
-One example is the small town Bait al Faqih which has a new system and low losses, indicating a functional and efficient network, and no inherited staff and thus no overstaffing.
-Collection efficiency, the share of bills actually paid, increased from 60% in 1999 to 97% in 2007.
-However, in 2011 it declined again to about 60%.
+Historically, cities water utilities used to recover operation and maintenance costs by setting municipal tariffs, as well as investments by government and international donors.
+However, in some cases, such as Sana’a, credits by international donors were on-lent to the utility.
+A few utilities have been able to recover full service cost, such as the small town Bait al-Faqih, which had a new system and low losses, indicating a functional and efficient network, and no inherited staff and thus no overstaffing.
+Collection efficiency - the proportion of billed tariffs actually collected, increased from 60% in 1999 to 97% in 2007, until it dropped again in 2011 to about 60%.

-Municipal water tariffs in Yemen are differentiated based on three customer categories: domestic users pay the least, while commercial users as well as government entities pay more.
-All utilities use increasing-block tariffs, with the lowest block covering a consumption between 5 and 10 cubic meters per month and connection.
+Municipal water tariffs in Yemen are differentiating between domestic users who pay the least, and commercial users as well as government entities which pay higher rates.
+All utilities used increasing-block tariffs, with the lowest block covering a consumption between 5 and 10 cubic meters per month and connection.

-The government has shown a willingness to raise tariffs, having done so in 1995, 1998, 1999 and 2001.
+The government raised tariffs in 1995, 1998, 1999 and 2001.
 Further increases have been undertaken subsequently by local corporations.
-From 1995 to 2001 the monthly bill increased over 350% for a domestic customer consuming 15 m^{3}/month, and the industrial tariff increased over 150 percent per m3.
+From 1995 to 2001 the monthly bill increased over 350% for a domestic customer consuming 15 m^{3}/month, while the industrial tariff increased over 150 percent per m3.

-As a result of the collapse of state institutions after war broke out, even more households than before have to rely on water bought from tanker trucks, who in turn buy water from well owners.
-According to the World Bank, in 2018, the cost of water supplied by tankers cost seven times the price of municipally supplied water in Sana’a.
-In Aden untreated water costs 25 times as much or US$7.30 per cubic meter.
-Treated, desalinated water costs as much as US$20 per cubic meter.
-The war-induced fuel crisis has driven up the price of gasoline, which made it more expensive to pump, transport and treat water.
-Prior to the war, the share of the water bill for 5 cubic meter per month and household was between 0.5% and 1.1% of income of poor households for the 11 largest utilities in 2007.
-The share of the sewer bill was between zero and 0.7%.
-Water and sewer bills were thus highly affordable.
-The highest combined share of water and sewer bill was found in Sana'a with 1.6%.
-The average share of total monthly household expenditure on water and sewerage was about 1.1%, which amounted to about YR 1,363, while the average monthly expenditure on qat was about eight times (YR 10,888) the amount paid for water, according to the household budget survey (2005–2006).
+Following the escalation of the civil war and state institutional collapse, the municipal cost-recovery systems stopped functioning.
+Public water corporations revenues collapse partly due to vast bill non-payment, leaving local utilities unable to cover operational costs or staff salaries without direct subsidies, fuel deliveries, and solarization support from international aid organizations.

+Prior to the war, the public piped water was relatively affordable, and was about 1.1% of average monthly household expenditure and sewer was even lower.
+However, the physical destruction of piped infrastructure and power grid failures forced the majority of the population to rely on unregulated private tanker trucks and commercial well operators.
+Private water tariffs are much higher due to inflated diesel costs for pumping and transport.
+Consequently, private water purchases now consume up to a third of household income for many Yemeni families.

+According to the World Bank, cost of water supplied by tankers in Sana'a was seven times the price of municipal rate, while in Aden untreated tank water reached 25 times higher or US$7.30 per cubic meter, and desalinated water costs as much as US$20 per cubic meter.